CryptoEcliptic/Binder-Dating-App/README.md

---CoreKraft provides the clients functionality to override the system plugins that are registered in the appsettings.json.
---For that purpose there is a OverrideModuleSetting class which contains data loaders containing the custom settings.
-//You don't need to override settings in that case will take defaults
-//Service and component modules: These can be used in many Apps, and are common for all running entities in the BindKraft session.
+### Introduction ###
+CoreKraft is a component-oriented system.
+The components in its context are called modules.
+These modules are self sufficient and contain everything needed to supply a functioning feature (e.g. html views, css, javascript and C# code).
+The C# code is represented by other compiled sub-components called Node-Plugins or Loaders.
+Usually these plugins are written in a general manner and are used in different modules by referencing the compiled lib.
+Obviously, they must be configured differently.
+Until now CoreKraft supported in place configuration settings which was problematic in complex deployment scenarios.

-# Changing the default behaviour of a particular loader or a collection of loaders for a module.
+# Changing the default settings of a loader or a collection of loaders for a module.

-## The default behaviour:
+## The default behavior:
- - The dependancies of the module are read from Dependancy.json file.
-(Example of Dependancy.json file bellow)
+ - The dependencies of the module are read from Dependency.json file.
+(Example of Dependency.json file below)
 ```json
 {
   "name": "Board",